 150 years ago, 1870: #innovations

-Reading technology - “The improvement that we illustrate in this document represents a luxury that few, sick or healthy, after having enjoyed once, will be willing to give up.
+Reading technology – “The improvement that we illustrate in this document represents a luxury that few, sick or healthy, after having enjoyed once, will be willing to give up.
 These devices allow you to read while a person is sitting or lying down.
 In this way, the printed material is placed directly in front of the eyes and in a position that does not require muscular effort to support the book or keep the body in a tiring position.
 This invention was patented through the Scientific American Patent Agency by Edward Conley of Cincinnati, Ohio.
-If it weren't for the vintage print it would seem the description of a Kindle.
+If it weren't for the vintage print it would look like a description of a Kindle.